Cumulocity-IoT/apama-streaming-analytics-connectivity-FileTransport/README.md

 # apama-streaming-analytics-connectivity-FileTransport
-Java based Connectivity Transport for reading/writing to files for use with [Apama](https://www.apamacommunity.com/).
+Java-based connectivity transport plug-in for reading/writing to files for use with [Apama](https://www.apamacommunity.com/).

 ## Description
-File Transport Connectivity Plugin.
+File Transport Connectivity Plug-in.
 Will operate on files line by line, either sending each line as a message towards the host or writing each message sent towards the transport.
 For more information on the Apama Connectivity Framework, as well as Apama in general, please see [the community website](https://www.apamacommunity.com/).

 ## Set-up
 First, ensure you have an install of the Apama engine; a free edition is available at [the community website](https://www.apamacommunity.com/).
 This plugin assumes the user has familiarity with the basic structure of the install, more information of which can also be found on the community site.